maximilianoPizarro/connectivity-link/README.md

 </div>

-### Step 4: Configure Keycloak Client Settings (Manual)
+### Step 4: Keycloak and OIDC Client (Automated or Manual)

+If you use **`install.sh`** and the Ansible playbook, the realm `neuralbank` is imported with clients `neuralbank-frontend`, `neuralbank-backend`, and **`neuralbank`** (confidential, for OIDCPolicy).
+Once Keycloak is ready, the playbook **obtains the client secret** from Keycloak and updates `neuralbank-stack/values.yaml`, `rhcl-operator/oidc-policy.yaml`, and patches the OIDCPolicy in-cluster.
+Commit and push the updated files so ArgoCD syncs.

-After Keycloak is deployed and the realm is imported, you need to manually configure the client settings in the Red Hat Build of Keycloak console.
-This step is required for proper OIDC authentication flow.
+**If installing manually**, after Keycloak is deployed and the realm is imported, configure the client in the Keycloak console:

 **Access Keycloak Console:**
 1. Navigate to the Keycloak route in OpenShift (typically `rhbk.apps.<your-cluster-domain>`)